jump to contentsacramento state - leadership begins here

 Wilderness Education Coordinator - Desolation Wilderness I served as the education outreach staff member with a dual appointment on the Eldorado National Forest and Lake Tahoe Basin Management Unit.
 My responsibilities include creating educational materials and programs relating to Leave No Trace use of Desolation Wilderness so it will be preserved for future generations of visitors.

-Field Instructor & Course Director - Voyageur Outward Bound School I taught backcountry courses in the Boundary Waters Canoe Area of northern Minnesota, and in the Big Bend region of southwest Texas.
+Wilderness Instructor - Outward Bound I teach backcountry courses in the Boundary Waters Canoe Area of northern Minnesota with what used to be known as Voyageur Outward Bound.
+I also used to work with the program in the Big Bend region of southwest Texas.
 These courses focused on adventure-based education, and involved canoe expeditions, whitewater canoeing, desert backpacking, canyoneering, and rock climbing.
-I also served as a Course Director, which involved instructor staff training and supervision.
+Way back in the 90s I also worked in Oregon with OB, teaching mountaineering in the Cascade Mountains and whitewater rafting courses in the high desert.

 Field Instructor - Wild Rockies Field Institute.
 In summer 2005 served as a course instructor with WRFI, based in Missoula, Montana.
 I instructed a field course offered in my home woods of the Boundary Waters and Quetico region of northern Minnesota and western Ontario.
 The course involved an 11-day canoe expedition in the Boundary Waters and a 5 day backpacking trip along the North Shore Hiking Trail near Lake Superior.